Spanish ship Juan Carlos I: Turkey

 Originally, the Turkish Navy wanted a slightly shorter flight deck without the forward ski-jump ramp, optimized for helicopter-only use.
 The navy later opted for a fully equipped flight deck with the ski-jump after deciding to purchase Lockheed Martin F-35B STOVL aircraft.
 Turkey was a Level 3 partner in the Joint Strike Fighter program and the Turkish Air Force was to get the F-35A CTOL version.
 On 17 July 2019, the US removed Turkey from the F-35 program for purchasing the Russian S-400 missile system.

 The Turkish version is capable of operating up to 10 helicopters on deck in "light aircraft carrier" configuration.
 The final design's dimensions are: 232 m (length), 32 m (beam), 6.9 m (draught), and 58 m (height).
 Its displacement is 24,660 metric tons (in "light aircraft carrier" mission configuration) or 27,436 metric tons (in "amphibious landing ship" mission configuration).
 Its maximum speed is 21.5 kn (in "light aircraft carrier" configuration) or 29 kn (in "amphibious landing ship" configuration).

-Its maximum is 9000 nmi when travelling at an economical speed.
+Its maximum range is 9000 nmi when travelling at an economical speed.
 It has a 5,440 m2 flight deck and a 990 m2 aviation hangar which can accommodate either twelve medium-sized helicopters or eight CH-47F Chinook heavy-lift helicopters.
 When the aviation hangar and the light cargo garage are unified, up to 25 medium-sized helicopters can be carried, or up to twelve helicopters and twelve F-35 fighters.
 Six more helicopters can be hosted on the flight deck.

 The ship has a 1,880 m2 light cargo garage for TEU containers and 27 Amphibious Assault Vehicles (AAV); a 1,165 m2 dock which can host four Landing Craft Mechanized (LCM) or two Landing Craft Air Cushion (LCAC), or two Landing Craft Vehicle Personnel (LCVP); and a 1,410 m2 garage for heavy loads, which can host 29 Main Battle Tanks (MBT), Amphibious Assault Vehicles and TEU containers.
 The crew consists of 261 personnel: 30 officers, 49 NCOs, 59 leading seamen and 123 ratings.

 The final contract for the ship's construction was signed with the Navantia-Sedef consortium on 7 May 2015.
-While the commissioning of the ship was scheduled for 2021 in the beginning, it entered service in 10 May 2023.
+While the commissioning of the ship was scheduled for 2021 in the beginning, it entered service on 10 May 2023.
 The estimated cost according to the final specifications was $1 billion in 2015.
 Construction began on 30 April 2016 at the shipyard of Sedef Shipbuilding Inc. in Istanbul.

 The construction of an identical sister ship, to be named TCG Trakya, is currently planned.